 It took me seven years to fulfill the prophecy.
 Along the way I found five keys that eventually wove together in a remarkable way.

-My quest began later in 2002 when something happened in my life that was absolutely not foreshadowed.
+Later in 2002, something happened in my life that was absolutely unforeshadowed.

 I enrolled in an MBA program – not to answer The Question.
 I was essentially an early adopter in Sustainable Management at a fledgling business school devoted to the triple bottom line.
 Yet, it was still business school – which was without doubt - the last thing I could have imagined doing.